gianruta28/avenger-wanted-app/README.md

 ## Authentication
 To log in within the app you will need a SHIELD Agent credential.
 You can use any of these that are provided here:

-Agent: Phil Coulson
+1. Agent: Phil Coulson
-Credentials:
-username: phil
+ - username: phil
-password: c0u1S0n
+ - password: c0u1S0n

-Agent: Nick Fury
+2. Agent: Nick Fury
-Credentials:
-username: nick_fury
+ - username: nick_fury
-password: m0th3erF*
+ - password: m0th3erF*

-Agent: Maria Hill
+3. Agent: Maria Hill
-Credentials:
-username: maria_hill
+ - username: maria_hill
-password: pa$$w0rd
+ - password: pa$$w0rd